-Kimberly Brown, Ph.D., joined Des Moines University in 2015 to serve in the newly created role of vice president for enrollment management and student affairs.
-In this role, she provides a unified vision and direction for the University’s strategic enrollment planning and the delivery of student services.
-She launched the University’s first Strategic Enrollment Plan (SEP) in 2017 and most recently launched a SEP 2019-2021 to connect to DMU’s Vision 2021.
+Dr. Brown joined Des Moines University in 2015 to serve in the newly created role of vice president for enrollment management and student affairs.
+In this role, she provided a unified vision and direction for the University’s strategic enrollment planning and the delivery of student services.
+She launched the University’s first Strategic Enrollment Plan (SEP) in 2017 and subsequently has launched three-year SEPs to connect with DMU’s Vision 2021 and Vision 2024.

-Previously, Dr. Brown spent 14 years at Midwestern University, including serving as university director of finance for the institution’s Downers Grove, IL, and Glendale, AZ, campuses.
-Additionally, she held responsibility for the revenue cycle, patient accounts teams and physician credentialing for the university’s multispecialty clinics and dental and eye institutes.
+Prior to joining DMU, Dr. Brown spent more than 14 years at Midwestern University, including serving as university director of finance for the institution’s Downers Grove, IL, and Glendale, AZ, campuses.
+She held responsibility for the University’s revenue cycle, student financial services teams, registrars, patient accounts teams and physician credentialing for the university’s multispecialty clinics, dental and eye institutes and the companion animal clinic.
+In 2006, Dr. Brown was awarded the Littlejohn Award from Midwestern University.
+It honors the values of service, caring and commitment professed by Midwestern’s founders, the Littlejohn brothers, and her exemplification of this same spirit today.
 Prior to joining Midwestern, she served in finance roles in undergraduate institutions and as a debt management consultant for USA Funds.

-Dr. Brown has been an accreditation site team evaluator for the Commission on Osteopathic College Accreditation (COCA) for the American Osteopathic Association since 2007.
-She has also served as a member on COCA’s Standards Review Task Force and a member of the Committee for College Accreditation Training.
-She became chair of the Council on Student Affairs from 2019 to 2020 for the American Association of Colleges of Osteopathic Medicine (AACOM) after serving as chair-elect from 2018 to 2019.
-She was chair of the AACOM Council of Student Financial Aid Administrators from 2010 to 2014.
-In 2017, Dr. Brown was nominated by AACOM and appointed by the United States Department of Education to serve as an alternate negotiator representing financial aid administrators on the department’s negotiated rulemaking committee on borrower defenses and financial responsibility.
+Dr. Brown has been an accreditation site team evaluator for the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association since 2007.
+She has also served as a member of COCA’s Standards Review Task Force and a member of the Committee for College Accreditation Training.
+She was chair of the Council on Student Affairs from 2019 to 2020 for the American Association of Colleges of Osteopathic Medicine (AACOM) after serving as chair-elect from 2018 to 2019.
+She also chaired the AACOM Council of Student Financial Aid Administrators from 2010 to 2014.
+In 2017, she was nominated by AACOM and appointed by the United States Department of Education to serve as an alternate negotiator representing financial aid administrators on the department’s negotiated rulemaking committee on borrower defenses and financial responsibility.

 Dr. Brown holds a Ph.D. in leadership for higher education from Capella University.
 She also holds a graduate certificate in women in leadership from Cornell University, post-master’s certificates in enrollment management from both Capella University and Noel-Levitz, an M.Ed. in human resources development from Xavier University and a bachelor of science degree in accounting from Ball State University.